 Oh, this is so much fun!
 Kids are preparing for this show all through the session although them may not even realise it.

-The Skatestraveganza is also a fundraiser for the AFSC
+Cody Spring Classic is also a fundraiser for the CFSC

 YOUR RESPONSIBILITIES AS A SKATER PARENT

 CLICK HERE TO GO TO THE USFSA PAGE ON HELPING YOUR CHILD ENJOY SKATINGAs a parent of a skater, you want the best for your child.
 We know you want to be equiped to enjoy it to the fullest and help you make it fun and valuable for your child.
 To do that, you first need to understand your responsibilities as a skating parent: